“A home from home where girls are encouraged to become independent thinkers and mature contributors to life”

 Michell offers a number of events and activities each year which are open exclusively to the Upper Sixth Form.
-These include dinner parties with the Oratory, wine-tasting with Radley, a car maintenance course, a cooking course, barbeques, film nights, and an evening boat cruise on the Thames.
-Furthermore, when each girl turns eighteen, they are invited to have celebratory cake and drinks with a few friends, and Mr and Mrs Rich.
+These include dinner parties with the Oratory, wine-tasting, barbeques, film nights and an evening boat cruise on the Thames.
+Furthermore, Mr and Mrs Rich invite each girl to an informal drinks party with a few friends.

 Michell is a flexible house, and very much a ‘bridge to university.’
 Students are able to enjoy an increased sense of independence when joining the Upper Sixth.
 Girls may go into Caversham at lunch time, and are able to visit Reading to shop or see a film after school on Wednesdays.
 At the weekends, students often meet up with friends in Reading and London.
 Visitors are always welcome.
 Whether girls want to work quietly, relax, or laugh with their friends, Michell caters for all the girls’ needs in a spacious, friendly environment.